hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 | where Operation contains "MailItemsAccessed"
 ```

-If you would like to go further in-depth with audit retention with PowerShell, Natan McNulty has a great [article](https://nathanmcnulty.com/blog/2025/04/comprehensive-guide-to-configuring-advanced-auditing/) that outlines how.
+If you would like to go further in-depth with audit retention with PowerShell, Nathan McNulty has a great [article](https://nathanmcnulty.com/blog/2025/04/comprehensive-guide-to-configuring-advanced-auditing/) that outlines how.
 And if you would like deeper insight on the Unified Audit Log, I highly recommend Bert-Jan Pals [walkthrough](https://www.youtube.com/watch?v=CLYvovdlThk).
 If you have any questions, I’d love to hear from you.
 Hope this helped.